out386/aria-telegram-mirror-bot/README.md

 # aria-telegram-mirror-bot

 This is a Telegram bot that uses [aria2](https://github.com/aria2/aria2) to download files over BitTorrent / HTTP(S) and uploads them to your Google Drive.
 This can be useful for downloading from slow servers.
+Parallel downloading and download queuing are supported.
 There are some features to try to reduce piracy.

 ## Limitations

 This bot is meant to be used in small, closed groups.
 So, once deployed, it only works in whitelisted groups.
-Also, it does not scale, so only one file can be downloaded at a time.
-This reduces the load on the server running the bot.
-Download queuing is planned, but not implemented yet.

 ## Warning